geode-sdk/docs/handbook/chap0.md

    * Inheritance (including multiple inheritance)
  * Namespaces
  * The C++ Standard Library

-**Other concepts that are very good to know beforehand but not strictly required**:

  * Pointers & references (if you don't know how pointers work, you can get through this tutorial, but you will also be in big trouble later on)
  * Macros and the C++ Preprocessor
+ * Difference between compile-time and runtime

+**Other concepts that are very good to know beforehand but not strictly required**:

  * X86 Assembly (doesn't mean you should speak or read it fluently; just know what it is)
- * Difference between compile-time and runtime
- * Reverse enginering (the basics of using Ghidra will be explained in Chapter TODO)
+ * Reverse enginering (the basics of using Ghidra will be explained in Volume 2)

 If some of the items in the list aren't familiar to you, **you should read up on some online resources first**.
 A good place to start is to just write "C++ tutorial" in Google and see what comes up.
 If only some specific parts are unfamiliar, for example you don't know how namespaces work, search for "C++ namespaces".